Farm Sanctuary Founder to Speak at Ithaca College

 For more information, contact Aimee Dars Ellis, assistant professor of management, at firstname.lastname@example.org.

-Originally published in Media Relations: Farm Sanctuary Founder to Speak at Ithaca College.
+Originally published in IC News: Farm Sanctuary Founder to Speak at Ithaca College.